zachleat/zachleat.com/_posts/2024-06-30-smorgasbord-windows-terminal.md

 This worked fine for folks on macOS or Linux but in some cases caused issues for some Windows users.

 For folks using the **Command Prompt** application in Windows (also known as `cmd.exe`) this new `index.md` incorrectly included the single quotes in the file’s content: `'# Heading'`.
-Command Prompt developers need to run the command without the quotes:
+Command Prompt users need to run the command without the quotes:

 ```sh
 echo # Header > index.md